 This assessment and risk analysis is generally conducted by your IT provider and, depending upon the size of your company and the complexity of business processes, your DRP assessment can take some time.

 If the DRP assessment is not done or is incomplete, an organization may find it difficult to recover critical processes or data in the event of an IT disaster.

-A managed security service provider can play a key role in ensuring that your security and compliance requirements are being met, regardless of your industry.
+As part of your disaster recovery planning, a managed security service provider can play a key role in ensuring that your security and compliance requirements are being met, regardless of your industry.

-2. Plan an IT Backup Management Strategy
+2. IT Backup Management Strategy under the DR Plan

 Once you've done a thorough assessment of your IT assets — data, systems, hardware, cloud — it's time to get to work on an IT disaster plan.